Graduate of Longwood University in Virginia. Part-time sports journalist covering…

 Elderberry is frequently used in many traditional medicines throughout the world.
 The ancient Egyptians and Native Americans both used it to deal with burns and boost overall appearance.
 Due to its antioxidant and anti-inflammatory properties, it can also help with flu and cold-like symptoms.

 The high amount of nutrients can promote immune system and digestion and protect against oxidative stress thanks to a high concentration of flavonoids.
-The suggested dosage is from 1,000 mg to 3,000 mg daily.
+The suggested dosage for elderberry is from 1,000 mg to 3,000 mg daily.

 The Bottom Line